Sustaining Scientific Pursuit

 The problem is certainly complex!
 With so many invested interests, and an abundance of misinformation, it’s understandable that people are left feeling confused and frustrated.
 To that effect, Hawking reminds us that, “the greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.”
 We must therefore stay humble, stay hungry (for knowledge), and stay dedicated to the pursuit of answers.

 Curiosity and critical thinking are some of humanity’s most powerful assets, yet they require support and engagement.
-Concordantly, there is very real danger in willful ignorance.
-Scientists have confirmed time and again that human activity and carbon emissions are in fact warming the planet.
+Concordantly, there exists very real danger in willful ignorance.
+Scientists have confirmed time and again, that human activity and carbon emissions are in fact warming the planet.

-Regardless of the overwhelming data however, climate change is frequently misportrayed by the media as a debate.
+Regardless of the overwhelming data however, climate change is frequently mis-portrayed by the media as a debatable issue.
 That’s when it actually makes it to the mainstream channels!
 Otherwise, it’s all too often ignored.
-If that wan’t bad enough, science evidence is chronically shrugged off by those who have political views that somehow oppose the facts.
+If that wan’t bad enough, scientific evidence is chronically shrugged off by those with political views (as well as financial investments) that oppose the facts.